Analysis | The Supreme Court undercuts Trump’s voter fraud claims — one last time

 But one of the most conservative Supreme Courts in many decades — if not ever — has now decided that the merits of those claims aren’t worth consideration.
 And it did so despite the pleadings of dissenting justices that such issues should be considered if for no other reason than we need clarity moving forward.

-“A decision in these cases would not have any implications regarding the 2020 election,” Justice Samuel Alito wrote of a decision not to review a deadline for receiving late-arriving Pennsylvania mail ballots after Election Day.
+“A decision in these cases would not have any implications regarding the 2020 election,” Justice Samuel A. Alito Jr. wrote of a decision not to review a deadline for receiving late-arriving Pennsylvania mail ballots after Election Day.
 “But a decision would provide invaluable guidance for future elections.”

-Added Justice Clarence Thomas: “These cases provide us with an ideal opportunity to address just what authority nonlegislative officials have to set election rules, and to do so well before the next election cycle.
+Added Justice Clarence Thomas: “These cases provide us with an ideal opportunity to address just what authority non-legislative officials have to set election rules, and to do so well before the next election cycle.
 The refusal to do so is inexplicable.”

 The dissents dealt with a particular case in Pennsylvania, but the arguments contained in those dissents could just as easily be applied to the decisions not to take up cases in multiple states.